 Individuals who are residents of a Visa Waiver country may be allowed to travel in New Zealand for a limited period of time without obtaining a Visitor Visa prior to arrival.

-Contact us today an make an appointment with a Tauranga immigration adviser to discuss your Visitor Visa requirements, including trip duration, multi entry visas, Visitor Visa extensions, business trip requirements and Work Visas, and Visa Waiver eligibility.
+Contact us today an make an appointment with a Wellington immigration adviser to discuss your Visitor Visa requirements, including trip duration, multi entry visas, Visitor Visa extensions, business trip requirements and Work Visas, and Visa Waiver eligibility.